 Of the 180 Btu per hour transferred, about 2/3 or 120 Btu would go to heating the air which passes over the radiator.
 The 120 Btu transferred directly to the air would not be increased or decreased by repainting the radiator.
 The remaining 60 Btu not carried off by the air is emitted as radiant energy.
-The amount of radiant energy which can be omitted per hour by the hot surface is dependent upon the kind of paint used for the last coat.
-It was assumed that the radiator was painted with nonmetallic paint.
+The amount of radiant energy which can be emitted LC-445 per hour by the hot surface is dependent upon the kind of paint used for the last coat.
+It was assumed that the radiator was painted with non-metallic paint.
 If it be repainted with a metallic paint, such as aluminum or bronze, it will no longer be able to radiate 60 Btu per hour, but may be able to radiate only 30 Btu, so that instead of transferring 180 Btu to the room per hour, it can now transfer only 150 Btu.
 The coat of aluminum or bronze paint is not an insulating covering like a covering of magnesia or asbestos, but it has a similar effect, although for an entirely different reason.
+The resulting reduction in heat emission is entirely due to the reduction in the radiating power of the exposed surface, rather than to the insignificant insulating value of the thin layer of paint.
+It is therefore evident that undercoats of paint, regardless of kind, have no significant effect on the performance of the radiator, except in the practically impossible case where the paint was thick enough to act as an insulating covering.
+In repainting a radiator, it is therefore unnecessary to remove the old paint.
+The effect of adding the metallic paint is equivalent to removing 1/6 of the radiator, or nearly 17%, or as if one section out of six had been removed.
+Thus a radiator of five sections painted with white or colored paint should be about as effective as another of six sections of the same kind, painted with metallic paint, since each would transfer the same amount of heat to the room, provided the necessary amount of heat were supplied to each.